- Are you looking for a way to give back to the Saint Louis community?

 All ZooTeen applications and interviews are currently on hold.
 Please contact email@example.com for more information.

-ZooTeens is a summer volunteer program with opportunities at the Emerson Children’s Zoo, Education department, Monsanto Insectarium and Safari Gift Shop for high school teens, ages 15-18.
+ZooTeens is a summer volunteer program with opportunities with the Education department, at the Bayer Insectarium and Safari Gift Shop for high school teens, ages 15-18.
 At a minimum, teens will volunteer for a weekly four-hour shift during the summer.
 Minimum age is 15 by Volunteer Orientation date.

 - Minimum age of 15 by May 2, 2020

 - Regular attendance is mandatory (weekly four-hour shift)

 - Attendance at volunteer orientation on May 2, 2020 is mandatory

 - Must wear volunteer uniform during all volunteer shifts

 - Work with your parent/guardian to complete the required ZooTeen Volunteer Application Packet.

 - Schedule an interview by calling Volunteer Services at (314) 781-0900, ext.
 4661.
 All interviews must take place between February 1 and April 1.

 - Bring your completed Volunteer Application Packet to your volunteer interview.